Roasted Leg of Lamb

 Roasted Leg of Lamb: frequently asked questions

-A simple mixture of olive oil, garlic, Dijon mustard, rosemary and thyme works as both a marinade and rub.
+A simple mixture of olive oil, garlic, Dijon mustard, rosemary, and thyme works as both a marinade and rub.

 Absolutely!
-But because dried herbs are often more potent/concentrated than fresh herbs, you need less when using dry.
-The correct ratio is 1 tablespoon fresh herbs to 1 teaspoon dried herbs.
+But because dried herbs are often more potent and concentrated than fresh herbs, you need less when using dry.
+For example, the correct ratio is 1 tablespoon fresh rosemary = 1 teaspoon dried rosemary.

 Roasted Leg of Lamb